 Pricing: Free and open-source

 The Model Context Protocol has fundamentally changed how enterprises connect AI assistants to their data and tools.
-But deploying MCP at scale requires more than protocol support—it demands enterprise-grade security, governance, and monitoring that transforms experimental AI into production-ready infrastructure.
+But deploying MCP at scale requires more than protocol support, it demands security, governance, and monitoring that transforms experimental AI into production-ready infrastructure.

-MintMCP Gateway stands out as the fastest path from pilot to production, offering one-click deployment that would otherwise take weeks of configuration.
-With SOC 2 Type II certification, pre-built connectors for enterprise data sources, and an official Cursor Hooks partner, MintMCP removes the technical barriers that keep organizations stuck in AI pilot mode.
+MintMCP Gateway stands out as a fast path from pilot to production, offering one-click deployment that would otherwise take weeks of configuration.
+With SOC 2 Type II audited controls, compliant with HIPAA standards, pre-built connectors for enterprise data sources, SSO and SCIM-driven RBAC, Virtual MCP Bundles, Agent Bundles, and an official Cursor Hooks partner listing, MintMCP removes many of the technical barriers that keep organizations stuck in AI pilot mode.

-Whether you're securing access to Snowflake warehouses, Elasticsearch knowledge bases, or custom enterprise tools, MintMCP provides the infrastructure that makes AI deployment practical, compliant, and secure.
+Whether you're securing access to Snowflake warehouses, Elasticsearch knowledge bases, or custom enterprise tools, MintMCP provides the infrastructure that makes AI deployment practical, auditable, and secure.

-Security research has identified systemic vulnerabilities in MCP server implementations, including command-injection risk in common MCP tooling (for example, CVE-2025-6514 in mcp-remote).
+Security research has identified systemic vulnerabilities in MCP server implementations, including command-injection risk in common MCP tooling, for example CVE-2025-6514 in the mcp-remote npm package.
+The issue was patched in mcp-remote v0.1.16.
 Enterprise gateways like MintMCP provide the security layer these tools require for production use.

 For a deeper understanding of MCP gateway architecture, see our guide to understanding MCP gateways.
 Review enterprise deployment guides for implementation planning based on your team's capabilities.